Lynching: Europe

-In Liverpool, a series of race riots between White and Black sailors broke out in 1919 after the end of the First World War, many of whom had been demobilized.
+In Liverpool, a series of race riots broke out in 1919 after the end of the First World War between White and Black sailors, many of whom had been demobilized.
 After a Black sailor had been stabbed by two White sailors in a pub for refusing to give them a cigarette, his friends attacked them the next day in revenge, wounding a policeman in the process.
 The police responded by launching raids on lodging houses in primarily Black neighborhoods, with casualties on both sides.
 A White lynch mob gathered outside the houses during the raids and chased a Black sailor, Charles Wootton, into the Mersey River where he drowned.
 The Charles Wootton College in Liverpool has been named in his memory.

 In 1944, Wolfgang Rosterg, a German prisoner of war known to be unsympathetic to the Nazi regime, was lynched by other German prisoners of war in Cultybraggan Camp, a prisoner-of-war camp in Comrie, Scotland.
 At the end of the Second World War, five of the perpetrators were hanged at Pentonville Prison – the largest multiple execution in 20th-century Britain.